Systematic risk management

 Investment controlling comprises annual budgeting as well as the regular review of the capital spent.
 Capital spending projects are assessed using uniform discounted cash flow (DCF) calculations.
 Minimum risk-adequate rates of return are specified for each division and each strategic business unit.

 Financial risk reporting and management include liquidity risks, default risks, risks resulting from changes in interest and exchange rates, and price fluctuations in the commodity markets.
 The objective is to avoid or limit financial risks.
 To that end, the Holding Company has laid out general principles for financial risk management.
-These principles are prescribed in guidelines for the treasury departments of the Holding Company and the fully consolidated divisions.
+These principles are prescribed in guidelines for the treasury departments of the Holding Company and the divisions.
 In addition, the Holding Company has special guidelines for the investment of financial resources.
 The management of financial risks is explained in detail in the notes to the consolidated financial statements.

 The internal control system is designed to ensure that existing regulations for risk reduction are adhered to at all levels within the Group.
 This is intended to ensure the functionality and cost-effectiveness of business processes and to counteract impairments of assets.
 The internal control system is implemented in the Holding Company and divisions according to their specific business models, and incorporates both process-integrated and process-independent control measures.
 It covers all significant business processes including the accounting process.